t-d-k/LibreCrypt/docs/advanced_topics.md

 ##### PKCS#11 secret key
 </A>

-This option is only available if PKCS#11 support is enabled (see the section on [Security Token/Smartcard Support](pkcs11_support.md) for more information on how to use this setting).
+This option is only available if PKCS#11 support is enabled (see the section on [Security Token/Smartcard Support](pkcs11_support.html) for more information on how to use this setting).

 <A NAME="level_4_heading_11">

 #### Mount Options
 </A>

-_(PC version only)_

 <A NAME="level_5_heading_6">
 ##### Mount as
 </A>